Karansutradhar/8-Puzzle-Problem-Breadth-First-Search/README.md.txt

 ENPM 661: Planning for Autonomous Robots.
 Project 1 - 8 PUZZLE PROBLEM

+Solving an 8-Puzzle problem for Introduction to Planning for Autonomous Robots using Breadth First Search

 Instructions to run the Code

 1) File Name : Project1_Planning_kssutrad_117037272